openeventdata/petrarch2/README.md

 Code for the new Python Engine for Text Resolution And Related Coding Hierarchy (PETRARCH) event data coder.
-The coder now has all of the functions from the older TABARI coder and the new CAMEO.verbpatterns.140609.txt dictionary incorporates both parser-based matching and extensive synonym sets.
-The program coded 60,000 AFP sentences from the GigaWord corpus without crashing, using the included dictionaries.
+The coder now has all of the functions from the older TABARI coder and the new CAMEO.2.0.txt verb dictionary incorporates more syntactic information and is far simpler than the previous version.

 For more information, please visit the (work-in-progress) [documentation](http://petrarch.readthedocs.org/en/latest/#).